ChrisWhealy/wasm_sha256/docs/030-memory-layout.md

 7. During development, it is very useful to create one or more trace/debug functions.

    In the source code, you will see functions such as `$hexdump`, or `$write_msg`, or `$write_msg_with_value` etc.
+   These function exist simply to trace the flow of data at runtime, and they do not need to be removed once you get the program working.

-   In the working version of teh WASM module, the calls to these function can simply be commented because the binary is passed through `wasm-opt` which prunes out all uncalled functions.
+   In the working version of the WASM module, the calls to these function can simply be commented because the binary is passed through `wasm-opt` which prunes out all uncalled functions.

 ## Building a Memory Map